 Numbering billions, rats and mice are believed to be the most populous mammals.
 These nuisance pests are found in every continent – except Antarctica.
 In the southeastern parts of North America, rodents are one of the most problematic animals residents have to handle.
 Why?
 Their high adaptability and fecundity make them challenging to handle.
 For example, a pair of rats can explode to a population of 1,250 in a single year!
+This makes rat exterminator and rat removal service a necessary service in most of the world.

 While there are different species of rodents, the three most common pest species in South Carolina, North Carolina, Georgia, and Florida include Norway rats, roof rats, and house mice.
 Some of the problems they cause homeowners include:

 But first, it’s essential to know why rodents are attracted to your property.
+Understanding these factors may eliminate the need for rat control or rat extermination service.

 Believe it or not, it boils down to two things: food and shelter.